 Overview.
-At December 31, 2008, the Group's consolidated assets amounted to £2,075.6 billion, up 22.5% from £1,694.5 billion at end 2007.
-The main components of the Group's assets were financial assets at fair value through profit or loss, loans and receivables due from customers, available-for-sale financial assets, loans and receivables due from credit institutions, and accrued income and other assets, which together accounted for 94.9% of total assets at December 31, 2008 (compared to 95.7% at December 31, 2007).
+At December 31, 2008, the Group's consolidated assets amounted to $\notin 2,075.6$ billion, up 22.5% from $\notin 1,694.5$ billion at end 2007.
+The main components of the Group's assets were financial assets at fair value through profit or loss, loans and receivables due from customers, available-for-sale financial assets, loans and receivables due from customers, available-for-sale financial assets, loans and receivables due from customers and other assets, which together accounted for 94.9% of total assets at December 31, 2008 (compared to 95.7% at December 31, 2007).
 The 22.5% increase in total assets reflects growth in most of the Group's asset categories, particularly financial assets at fair value through profit or loss (up 28.0%), loans and receivables due from customers (up 11.1%), cash accounts and accounts with central banks and post office banks (up 111.5%), and accrued income and other assets (up 36.1%).